Please also visit the *NEW* re-designed Tahya.com site with up-to-date class listings, an on-line shop and more!

 Join the dialogue; become a member** of the community!
 Read more ... !

-Historically this dance has been a part of women's heritage for thousands of years and one very significant application of the dance has been to celebrate a wedding!
-Women come together for the purpose of "showering" the bride with affection and gifts of food, etc. They celebrate with drumming and dance!
-I invite you to include this age-old tradition when planning a bridal shower.
+Historically speaking, the dance and drumming traditions I practice, perform and teach have been a part of women's heritage for thousands of years and one very significant application of the dance has been to honor womanhood and childbirth and "showering" the mother-to-be with affection, gifts of food, etc., and celebrating with drumming and dance!
+I invite you to include this age-old tradition when planning a baby shower.

 [Also available: chair massage and/or henna"tattoos"**]